yamagh/ValidationHelper/docs/Getting-started/Installation.md

 ![](../img/Getting-started/1.png){: loading=lazy }

-When you open the details page of `ValidationHelper`, you should see an" Install "button.
+When you open the details page of `ValidationHelper`, you should see an "INSTALL" button.
 Let's click.

 ![](../img/Getting-started/2.png){: loading=lazy }